e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **The [boundary](#g-boundary) is all-or-nothing outside the sim task.** That is why a `StepError` cannot break [§10.4][s10-4].
-[Sweeps](#g-sweep) write into table buffers, and integration intermediates live in framework-owned integrator buffers, never in a [component](#g-component)'s `workspace` as [§7.3][s7-3] defines it.
+[Sweeps](#g-sweep) write into table blocks, and integration intermediates live in framework-owned integrator buffers, never in a [component](#g-component)'s `workspace` as [§7.3][s7-3] defines it.
 The only externally visible act is [snapshot](#g-snapshot) publication at the very end of the sequence.
 A boundary